aditya193/apna_cart/README.md

       <li><b>Customer: </b>
         <ol>
           <li>Customer is Buyer who can buy the products</li>
-          <li>Customer can buy multiple products as well as products of multile seller</li>
+          <li>Customer can buy multiple products as well as products of multiple seller</li>
           <li>Customer can add product into the cart</li>
           <li>Customer can place the order of items that were added to the cart</li>
           <li>Customer can also track their orders</li>